tquatmann/multiobjective-ma/README.md

 ## Multi-objective model checking with Storm

 We have integrated multi-objective model checking of Markov Automata (MAs) and Markov Decision Processes (MDPs) into the model checker Storm.
 Please visit http://www.stormchecker.org to obtain a recent version of Storm.
-For our experiments we considered the version with git commit `d0c153da8df7d2aed3e348f2c70fc7b74c26f220`.
+For our experiments we considered Storm version 1.6.3.

 When storm has been installed, it can be invoked via